farrell-dan/concordia-nodejs-http-methods/README.md

 For this exercise, you will need to create the endpoint that this form submits to.
 You will need to validate the data you receive and respond to the request appropriately.

-## Task

-To be clear, **you don't need to edit any of the code in the `frontend`**.
-This work is done for you.
-Your primary task is to create the server endpoint to process the order.
-Once your server is complete, the form should work fine.

----

 ## Validation